irenedelatorre/MIT-Design-Studio-Information-and-Visualization/Project_3/README.md

-# PROJECT 2 - Weather App
+# PROJECT 3 - Census Visualization

 **Using data from the US Census, design a 2D visualization that explains the information.
 Pay special attention to the way you construct the story around it.**